DENVER BIKE TRAILS

 - Riverside Cemetery: Many of Denver’s famous pioneers are buried in this historic cemetery.

 - Confluence Park: Denver was founded at this site; today, kayaks can be seen in the man-made rapids of the park.
 Nearby is My Brother’s Bar, the only bar still operating that was once frequented by Jack Kerouac, Neal Cassady and others from the Beat Generation.
-Elitch Gardens Theme Park, the Downtown Aquarium, the Children’s Museum and Sports Authority Field at Mile High are all located along the bike path.
+Elitch Gardens Theme and Water Park, the Downtown Aquarium, the Children’s Museum and Sports Authority Field at Mile High are all located along the bike path.

 - REI Flagship Store: 100,000 square feet of recreational equipment, including a 45-foot high rock climbing wall and everything you need for biking, kayaking and mountain climbing.